Serban681/SkyHunters/README.md

 ## Suggested Improvements

 - **Platform redesign for multiplayer:** Adapt the game for console and PC to better support local (couch) multiplayer and multiplayer-friendly controls.
-- **Multiplayer modes:** Include co-op, versus, or online multiplayer modes.
+- **Multiplayer modes:** Include co-op, versus or online multiplayer modes.
 - **Additional game modes:** Introduce new gameplay modes to increase variety and replayability.